neonidian/selenium-javascript/README.md

 ## Pre-requisites
 * Firefox browser
-* npm - Node Package Manager
+* Node.js version 12.x or greater

 ## Running the tests
 In the command-line: